sashadev-sky/ADT-Guide/README.md

 ### Sub-Types
 - The sub-types are determined by the maximum number of children, not the number of children at any particular node.
 - Note: the implementation above is generalized to apply to all types of the tree data structure.
-For specific implementations, augment to include the restrictions for each type.
+For specific implementations, augment to include the below restrictions for each type.

 1\) **Binary Tree**:
-- Binary Tree has max 2 children, but any node can have either zero, one, or two children.
+- Binary Tree has maximum 2 children, but any node can have either zero, one, or two children.
-- No notion of order: note the below example can really be in any order.
+- No notion of order: note the nodes in the below example can really be in any order.

     ```
       1